DXCC #79 Most Wanted

 To help with our project costs and benefit your QSL convenience, you can participate in our pre-DXpedition QSL convenience plan as explained below. $10 now for unlimited automatic uploads and cards where you don't have to type in all your QSO data.
 After DXpedition starts, it is $5 for unlimited uploads, but you must do all the typing of your QSO data.
 All additional contributions to this project are greatly appreciated.

-Thank you to all who have contributed before we leave!
+Thank you to all who have supported this project before we leave!